 In this blog post, we take a look at the range of executive actions the Biden Administration may pursue to advance pro-climate and clean energy policies in 2021 and beyond.

 Executive Actions and Appointments to Address the Climate Crisis and Support Clean Energy

 An incoming administration always means change: new appointments, new agendas, and new direction.
-In January 2021, we can expect to see the Biden Administration tackle climate change right out of the gates as President-elect Biden indicated he will authorize the United States to rejoin the Paris Climate Agreement on his first day based on campaign pledges to lead with science-based commitments.
+The Biden Administration will tackle climate change right out of the gates as President-elect Biden indicated he will authorize the United States to rejoin the Paris Climate Agreement on his first day based on campaign pledges to lead with science-based commitments.
 The Paris Climate Agreement is a subsidiary agreement to the United Nations Framework Convention on Climate Change, which the U.S. Senate ratified back in 1992.
 Rejoining Paris would further cement his bona fides as a global player on climate change following his appointment of former secretary of state John F. Kerry to serve as an international climate envoy.
-Kerry will serve alongside former Obama EPA Administrator, Gina McCarthy, who was just named as domestic climate coordinator (‘Climate Czar’).
+Kerry will serve alongside former Obama EPA Administrator, Gina McCarthy, who was recently named as domestic climate coordinator (‘Climate Czar’).

 And while former presidential administrations might have concentrated on just these two Cabinet-level positions to address climate change, Biden’s formal Cabinet nominations suggest he is building a team with substantial climate experience and a commitment to environmental justice including but not limited to:

 - Pete Buttigieg, nominee for Secretary of Transportation, who envisioned a zero-emissions electricity grid and all new passenger vehicles being zero emissions by 2035 in his 2020 presidential bid,

 - Deb Haaland, nominee for Secretary of Interior, stated she will prioritize climate action, clean energy, and energy justice,